gumlet/wordpress-plugin/readme.txt

 4. Once the source is created, add that subdomain in **Step 5** above.

 If you need any help, you can reach out at support@gumlet.com.

+== Changelog ==

+= 1.1.12
+* Added option to use original or processed images
+* Bug fixes for default options
+* Removed option for auto-webp.
+The setting can be changed for a source from Gumlet panel

+= 1.1.11
+* Improved compatibility with some lazy-load plugins.